ngonhan2k5/cs253-bdt/README.md

 ![Image](docs/img/step5.PNG?raw=true)
 ![Image](docs/img/step6.PNG?raw=true)

 Tips: You can paste command.
-Now you can install docker and cloudera follow 🌟Install docker and cloudera on Ubuntu in Wiki
+Now you can install docker and cloudera follow [🌟Install docker and cloudera on Ubuntu](#headin)

 🌟Set static IP for instance